zapata-engineering/orquestra-sdk/docs/guides/runtime-configuration.rst

 .. decide where to expose this in the docs

 Orquestra can support different execution environments for workflows, called runtimes.
-Currently there are three supported runtimes: local execution and remote execution via Compute Engine.
+Currently there are two supported runtimes: local execution via Ray, and remote execution via Compute Engine.

 In some cases, additional configuration options are required in order to use a